Zoom in Canvas

 - Turn ON Zoom's cloud audio transcribe tool.

-Faculty who create Zoom content have generous allocations of storage for those files on the Zoom cloud.
-Save your Zoom to the cloud and not your desktop.
-Zoom will generate a transcript/caption for each file that will greatly enhance accessibility for your students.
-You can link Zoom videos in your Canvas course.
+Faculty who create Zoom content have generous allocations of storage for those files on the Zoom cloud for only 180 days.
+You can download and stream the videos from other options.
+Zoom can generate a transcript/caption for each file that will greatly enhance accessibility for your students.
+You can link Zoom videos in your Canvas course for 180 days from Zoom Cloud.

 Using the Canvas Zoom LTI (plugin)...